 The application processes ensure that Texas Food Establishment Rules, as well as applicable City codes are adhered to.
 The pre-permit documentation form guarantees each City division responsible for regulating a portion of retail, mobile or temporary food establishments has been contacted.

-If a retail food establishment is a new construction, renovation or remodel, submit plans to the Permits and Inspections Division, which will contact Environmental Health for a plan review.
+If a retail food establishment is a new construction, renovation or remodel, then please submit plans to the Permits and Inspections Division, which will contact Environmental Health for a plan review.
 The use of the worksheet form will assist with this process.
 Permits and Inspections must also be notified at 325-657-4420 if you are changing the occupancy of the building.

 If needed, an initial pre-inspection and walk-through can be performed if you are planning to purchase or lease a location.
 Once all items on the pre-inspection have been corrected and all equipment is in operating condition, a final inspection can be requested by calling Environmental Health at 325-657-4493.